Async Rust, Part Three: IO

 Next let's implement those writes.
 If we wanted to copy Tokio, we'd define an

-trait and make everything generic, but that's a lot of code.
+AsyncWrite trait and make everything generic, but that's a lot of code.

-Instead, let's keep it short and hardcode that we're writing to a TcpStream
+Instead, let's keep it short and hardcode that we're writing to a TcpStream:

 async fn write_all(